"HAUS DES EIGENSINNS" - THE MUSEUM OF MADDENING BEAUTY

 - "Gruppe Durchblick" (Leipzig)

-- "Gruppe Navratil" (Vienna)
+- "Gruppe Navratil" (Vienna)The financing:

 Because a donation of 1,75 million DM to cover half the construction cost has already been made, the same sum should be financed by the government in accordance with the construction bid for completion already accepted.
 Since the same amount has already been appropriated in the federal state budget for the renovation of the neurology lecture-room of the Department of Psychiatry of the Heidelberg University to be converted into a "Prinzhorn Museum", the federal state of Berlin would only have to release the plot of land and grant the necessary building permit.
 The "Stiftung Preußischer Kulturbesitz" should be co-operatively involved with the professional exhibition and conservation.